terraindata/terrain/README.md

 If you forget to add `--save`, no line will be added to `package.json`

-You will then need to `cd` into `src` and run `tsd install [package_name]` to install any associated typing files.
-This will add a new directory to `src/typings`, which you should include in your commit.

-If there are no public typings available for this package, then `tsd` will tell you that it has written 0 files.
-In that case, you cannot use the `import` syntax to include the package, but must use the `require` syntax.
+You will then need to try to install any Typescript types that are available for the package: `npm install @types/[package-name] --save`.
+If this succeeds, Typescript types are available and you can import this package with the `import * as Package from 'package-name';` syntax.
+If this does not succeed, then there are no publicly available types, and you have to use `const Package = require('package');`

+You can also combine these two installs into one line.
+You can also use `npm i` as a shortcut for `npm install`

 For example, to add `truffle-oil` to my app, I would:
 1. `cd ~/git/Search`
-1. `npm install truffle-oil --save`
+1. `npm install truffle-oil @types/truffle-oil --save`
 1. `git add package.json`
-1. `cd src`
-1. `tsd install truffle-oil`
-1. `cd ..`
-1. `git add typings`
+1. Commit the changes

 ### Importing / requiring files